rerun/rerun/README.md

 # DESCRIPTION

+Rerun is a lightweight tool building framework useful for those that implement management procedure with shell scripts.
+Rerun will help you organize your implementation into well defined modular interfaces.
+Collections of management modules can be archived and delivered as a single executable to facilitate team hand offs.

+Rerun provides two interfaces:

+1. Lising: `rerun` lists modules and commands.
+Listing information includes name, description and command line usage syntax.
+2. Execution: Rerun provides option processing (possibly defaulting unspecified arguments) and execute the specified module command.

+For the module developer, rerun is trivial framework following simple conventions that easily fit in a shell context.
+Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
+It contains commands to automate option processing code and metadata definition.

-Rerun implements a simple dispatching mechanism that looks up named commands and executes them. *Commands* are logically named and have a corresponding script, `rerun` executes.
+Internally, rerun implements a simple dispatching mechanism to look up named commands and execute them. *Commands* are logically named and have a corresponding script.

 Commands reside in a module and can have named paramaters called *options*.